jfirebaugh/konacha/README.md

 Photo credit: [FCartegnie](http://commons.wikimedia.org/wiki/File:Konacha.jpg), CC-BY-SA.

+## Upgrading from Konacha 1.x

+As of Konacha 2.0, your tests are run inside an iframe.
+See the section "[Using the DOM](#using-the-dom)" for details.
+You may be able to upgrade without any changes to your test code.

 ## Installation

 Add konacha to the `:test` and `:development` groups in the Gemfile and `bundle install`: